Vaping

 What is vaping?

 Vaping is the act of inhaling and exhaling vapour through the mouth.
-These vapours are produced by vaping devices such as electronic nicotine delivery systems (ENDS), electronic cigarettes (e-cigarettes) or vapes.
+These vapours are produced by vaping devices such as electronic nicotine delivery systems (ENDS), electronic cigarettes (e-cigarettes), modified devices (MODs), or vapes.
 In general, vaping devices such as e-cigarettes consist of a mouthpiece, a cartridge containing the “e-liquid” or “e-juice,” a heating element, and a battery.
 The e-liquid, made up of propylene glycol, glycerin, flavours, and nicotine (usually), vaporizes upon heating and then condenses into an aerosol, which is then inhaled orally by the user.

 Vaping in Canada